Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 Why Is the Luteal Phase Important for Pregnancy?

 The luteal phase is the period between ovulation and menstruation.
+It aids in enhancing the lining of your uterus, promotes the development and attachment of a potentially fertilised egg, causes a minor rise in your overall body temperature, and increases the thickness of your cervical mucus to guard against bacterial growth or infections (3) (4).
 Therefore, the health and length of the luteal phase will speak to the regard of your fertility.

 If your period of luteal phase is less than ten days, then you may find it hard to become pregnant.
-The reason behind this is that if your corpus luteum weakens and dies in 9 days, ceasing the luteal phase hormone production, then your uterus starts shredding its lining instantaneously, leaving no time for the fertilized ovum to move from the Fallopian tube to the ovary, and get implanted to the uterus lining.
+The reason behind this is that if your corpus luteum weakens and dies in 9 days, ceasing the luteal phase hormone production, then your uterus starts shedding its lining instantaneously, leaving no time for the fertilised ovum to move from the Fallopian tube to the ovary, and get implanted in the uterus lining.

-If your luteal phase is short, you will not get pregnant even if the ovum gets fertilized, because you will get your period before the embryo can stick to the uterus lining.
+If your luteal phase is short, you will not get pregnant even if the ovum gets fertilised, because you will get your period before the embryo can attach to the uterine lining.

 Therefore, it is important to have a luteal phase that is of normal length and is healthy as well.

-How to Calculate Luteal Phase of a Menstrual Cycle
+How to Calculate the Luteal Phase of a Menstrual Cycle

 Here are some ways to calculate the length of your luteal phase: